awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### When I try to register a directory, the registration fails and leaves the directory in an ERROR state<a name="cannot-register-directory"></a>

 This problem can occur if you're trying to register an AWS Managed Microsoft AD directory that has been configured for multi\-Region replication\.
-Although the directory in the primary Region can be successfully registered for use with Amazon Workspaces, attempting to register the directory in a replicated Region fails\.
-Multi\-Region replication with AWS Managed Microsoft AD isn't supported for use with Amazon Workspaces within replicated Regions\.
+Although the directory in the primary Region can be successfully registered for use with Amazon WorkSpaces, attempting to register the directory in a replicated Region fails\.
+Multi\-Region replication with AWS Managed Microsoft AD isn't supported for use with Amazon WorkSpaces within replicated Regions\.

 ### My users can't connect to a Windows WorkSpace with an interactive logon banner<a name="logon_banner"></a>

 If an interactive logon message has been implemented to display a logon banner, this prevents users from being able to access their Windows WorkSpaces\.
-The interactive logon message Group Policy setting is not currently supported by Workspaces\.
+The interactive logon message Group Policy setting is not currently supported by WorkSpaces\.
 Move the WorkSpaces to an organizational unit \(OU\) where the Interactive logon: Message text for users attempting to log on Group Policy isn’t applied\.

 ### My users can't connect to a Windows WorkSpace<a name="gpo_security_user_rights"></a>